qtc-de/beanshooter/notes.md

 *RMI stub* is still annoying, as standard tools can no longer be used to connect to the remote *RMI port*.
 Tools like [mjet](https://github.com/mogwailabs/mjet) solve this issue by creating a localhost proxy listener, that forwards all traffic to the remote endpoint.
-*jmx-exploiter* chooses a different approach by modifying the corresponding socket factories.
+*Beanshooter* chooses a different approach by modifying the corresponding socket factories.

 #### Non-SSL Connections